Introduction

 Our 6-month longitudinal study with 143 participants revealed crucial insights about product performance across hormonal fluctuations:

 Cleansing Challenges 62% of testers needed to switch from foaming to milky cleansers.
-The fan-favorite CeraVe Hydrating maintained pH balance better than luxury options (4.5 vs average 6.2), preventing the “tight yet greasy” paradox many experience.
+The fan-favorite CeraVe Hydrating check price on Amazon maintained pH balance better than luxury options (4.5 vs average 6.2), preventing the “tight yet greasy” paradox many experience.
 Morning rinses with thermal water instead of cleanser reduced dryness by 41% in sensitive subgroups.

-Retinol Recalibration The Neutrogena retinol caused peeling in 38% of perimenopausal testers during the first month (versus 12% premenopausal), but adaptation improved when:
+Retinol Recalibration The Neutrogena retinol check price on Amazon caused peeling in 38% of perimenopausal testers during the first month (versus 12% premenopausal), but adaptation improved when:

 - Used only on “high hormone” days (cycle days 7-14)